Back to the full dot-point answer

 The first ionisation event removes one electron from the parent molecule, giving the molecular cation M+.
 Its m/z equals the molecular mass (Mr) of the original molecule.
 The M+ peak is usually the highest m/z peak in the spectrum (occasionally with weak M+1 isotope peaks from 13C).

-What is fragmentation peaks?Show answer
+What are fragmentation peaks?Show answer

 The molecular ion has high internal energy and fragments before reaching the detector, producing smaller cations and radical species.
 The radicals are not detected; the cations are.
 Common fragment losses for organic molecules: